The best things to do in Jaco Costa Rica are just one read away. Plan your Jaco activities ahead of time to make the most out of your vacation.

 You can opt for a guided tour should you wish to have a local expert explaining to you the lush ecosystem surrounding the park.
-You can spot Monkeys, coatis and sloths during your tour.
+You can spot Monkeys, coatis, and sloths during your tour.

-Aside from trail walking and hiking, there are more activities which you can do inside Manuel Antonio National Park.
+Aside from trail walking and hiking, there are more activities that you can do inside Manuel Antonio National Park.
 There are pristine white beaches located within the premises, allowing you to cool down and swim in the waters.

 6. Hike up to Mount Miros

 Hiking in Jaco Costa Rica is becoming popular – all thanks to the visitors discovering the beauty of Mount Miros.
 It’s nature and adventure combined, bound by a mysterious atmosphere that the place is known to have.